Student Absence Policy

 3.1 Reporting Requirements

-Even if not formally defined as significant, students are recommended to complete an absence report for any absence for which they would like the University to take account of special circumstances regarding their ability to attend university, e.g. the cumulative effect of several (non-consecutive) days of absence.
+d) Even if not formally defined as significant, students are advised to complete an Absence Report for any absence for which they would like the University to take account of special circumstances regarding their ability to attend university, e.g. the cumulative effect of several (non-consecutive) days of absence.

-Students with a disability related absence and who have their support co-ordinated by the Disability Service are not expected to complete multiple absence reports for absences related to their disability.
+e) Students with a disability related absence and who have their support co-ordinated by the Disability Service are not required to complete multiple absence reports for absences related to their disability.
+However, they may choose to do so in order to formally record any absences.

 ---